Mahesh Raghvan

-Mahesh Raghvan is a Carnatic (South Indian Classical) music fusion artist.
-He ing Carnatic music on the iPad on an app named GeoShred.
+Mahesh Raghvan is a Mumbai-based Carnatic (South Indian Classical) music fusion artist.
+He is known for playing Carnatic music on the iPad on an app named GeoShred.

 Education

 Mahesh Raghvan completed his MSc in digital composition and performance from the University of Edinburgh in the United Kingdom.
 He obtained a bachelor's degree in audio production from the Dubai campus of the SAE Institute.

 Personal life

 Mahesh married a well-known Indian violinist (Hindustani), Nandini Shankar on 9 May 2021.

 Musical career

-Mahesh gained popularity through his YouTube channel, that he created in July 2014 where he releases Carnatic fusion music and Indian style covers of pop music.
+Mahesh gained popularity through his YouTube channel, which he created in July 2014.
+Where he releases Carnatic fusion music and Indian style covers of pop music.
 With over 500,000 subscribers today, his videos have garnered millions of views.
 He became known for his ability to play Carnatic Music on the iPad application GeoShred.
 He is the creative director of IndianRaga, an organization that promotes Indian Fine Arts.
-Mahesh has over 500,000 streams on Spotify as in December 2019.
+Mahesh has over 500,000 streams on Spotify as of December 2019.

 He has collaborated with the likes of Ranjani-Gayatri, Aruna Sairam, P. Unnikrishnan, and Jordan Rudess.
 Mahesh is part of two bands: Carnatic 2.0 with violinist Shravan Sridhar and The Thayir Sadam Project with vocalist Bindu Subramaniam, violinist Ambi Subramaniam and percussionist Akshay Anantapadmanabhan.